-CHURCH: Land that is used for religious activities, including a sanctuary and parish hall.
-Additionally, new churches are only allowed as a RS district special exception, per the Town Zoning Ordinance.
+PLACE OF WORSHIP: Land that is used for religious activities, including a sanctuary and parish hall.
+Additionally, new churches are only allowed as a Single-Family Residential (RS) District special exception, per the Town Zoning Ordinance.

-COMMERCIAL: Commercial property is land designated for office, retail or service businesses in the defined Community Commercial District (CCD).
+COMMERCIAL: Commercial property is land designated for office, retail or service businesses in the defined Community Commercial (CC) District.
 These uses continue to be restricted mainly to the business district located on Middle Street, between Station 20 1⁄2 and Station 22 1⁄2.
-The CCD consists of two Community Commercial Overlay Districts (1 & 2) that benefit Sullivan's Island by: (1) recognizing the unique nature of particular areas in the CCD; (2) allows the Town to be very specific with regard to construction, design and other criteria; (3) clearly differentiate the areas from the balance of the Island with regard to subdivision and development.
+The CC District consists of two Community Commercial Overlay Districts (1 & 2) that benefit Sullivan's Island by:

+- 1. Recognizing the unique nature of particular areas in the CC District;, - 2.
+Allowing the Town to be very specific with regard to construction, design and other criteria; and - 3.
+Clearly differentiate the areas from the balance of the Island with regard to subdivision and development.